nadhifanasution/module-2/lab-1-python-env.md

 Install the kernel for this environment and specify the display name

 `python -m ipykernel install --user --name klasa-env --display-name 'KLASA Env'`

+Refresh your jupyter web page and select your new jupyter kernel!